Pustekuchen98/ttt2-deathgrip/README.md

 ---

-TTT2-deathgrip is a addin for the ttt2 gamemode in Garry's Modmade by the same guys.
+TTT2-deathgrip is a addon for the ttt2 gamemode in Garry's Mod made by the same guys.
 This is just my own personal fork of the original addon.

 ## Features